Group Announcements

 If you need further information, please send an e-mail to lia.feraren@gal-bayern.de.

-Some Words from Thay on Resurrection as a Practice
+Some Words from Thay on Peace in Oneself

 Photo Copyrights: EIAB and Plum Village